dolan-peter/SortingCompetitionMaterials2018/README.md

 See Canvas for the deadlines of this competition (if you're not in the class I'll send you a copy via email).

-*Thursday, Oct 25* in the lab is the *final* competition.
+*Thursday, Nov 1st* in the lab is the *final* competition.
 All source code is posted immediately after that.
 Those in class will have their names revealed, others may choose to remain anonymous (but the code will still be posted).

 ## Scoring <a name="scoring"></a>